aaarghhh/Poly-REaDDIT/README.md

 # Poly-REaDDIT
-## A tool for gathering information and Polygon address NFT details about any Reddit users.
+## A tool for gathering information, Polygon address and NFT details about any Reddit users.
 Since last year Reddit introduced a way to costumize your profile with NFTs.
 This tool is a way to gather information, its NFTs and the Polygon address of any Reddit user.

 <div align="center">